MuhammadShoaib0101/AI-Phishing-Detector/README.md

 Anyone who receives suspicious emails can use the tool before clicking links or sharing information.

-### Cybersecurity Beginners

-The application also helps beginners learn how phishing attacks work.

 ---

 # ✨ Main Features